-Does Buddy-to-Buddy offer any direct services to veterans, such as emergency financial assistance, rides to medical appointments, benefit claims review, etc.?
+Does Buddy-to-Buddy offer any direct services to veterans, such as emergency financial assistance, rides to medical appointments, benefit claims review, or counseling?

-No. The program does not offer any direct services to veterans.
-We connect service members and veterans in need with Volunteer Veterans, who can identify appropriate resources and refer the soldier or veteran to a point of contact at the resource.
+The program does not offer any direct services to veterans.
+We connect service members and veterans who need assistance with one of our Volunteer Veterans who can identify appropriate resources and refer the individual to a point of contact there.

 Is the Buddy-to-Buddy Program available anywhere in Michigan?

 Yes.
 The program has volunteers located across the state of Michigan, in both the Lower and Upper Peninsulas.
-To provide assistance, the program connects a service member or veteran in need with a volunteer that lives near them or, if the soldier is active with the National Guard, with a volunteer that is assigned to their unit/armory.
+To provide assistance, the program connects a service member or veteran who needs assistance with a volunteer who lives close by or, if the soldier is active with the National Guard, with a volunteer who is assigned to their unit/armory.

 Is there a program similar to Buddy-to-Buddy in states other than Michigan?
 How can I bring Buddy-to-Buddy to my state?

-Now that the program has been successful in Michigan, we are working on expanding to other states.
+Buddy-to-Buddy is active in Illinois (Warrior-to-Warrior) and in West Virginia.
 For questions regarding starting the program in your state, please email us at firstname.lastname@example.org, and our leadership will be in contact with you.

 I would like to make a donation to Buddy-to-Buddy.
 How do I go about doing that?

-First of all, thank you for considering making a donation to the program!
+Thank you for considering making a donation to the program!
 We truly appreciate your support.
-To make a donation online, please visit www.giving.umich.edu/give/mspan and click on “MSpan Buddy to Buddy – 318662.”
-To make a gift by phone or by mail, please contact Nancy Davis, Associate Director of Development, University of Michigan Depression Center, at (734) 763-4858 or email@example.com.
+To make a donation online, please visit www.giving.umich.edu/give/mspan and click on “M-SPAN Buddy-to-Buddy Program– 318662.”
+To make a gift by phone or by mail, please contact Lisa Fabian, Associate Director of Development, University of Michigan Depression Center, at (734) 763-4895 or email@example.com.

 Note: Please make checks payable to University of Michigan Depression Center, M-SPAN and use the Memo line in your check to designate “Buddy-to-Buddy” as the special fund.